Costa Rica's Conservation Programs

 FONAFIFO's PSA Program: Context and Limitations

-Costa Rica's Payment for Environmental Services program, established in 1997, pioneered government payments to landowners for carbon sequestration, watershed protection, biodiversity conservation, and scenic beauty.
-Funded primarily by a 3.5% fossil fuel tax, the program has distributed over $524 million and covered 10% of Costa Rica's forest area by 2005—a remarkable achievement studied globally.
+Costa Rica's Payment for Environmental Services program, established in 1997, was one of the first national-scale schemes paying landowners for carbon sequestration, watershed protection, biodiversity conservation, and scenic beauty.
+Funded primarily by a 3.5% fossil fuel tax, the program has distributed over $524 million and covered 10% of Costa Rica's forest area by 2005, an outcome studied internationally.
 For a comprehensive analysis of the program's evolution, economic challenges, and necessary reforms, see When Paradise Loses the Economic War.

-Costa Rica's PSA program deserves its international reputation as a pioneering conservation finance mechanism.
+The PSA program holds a place in the international conservation-finance literature as one of the earliest national-scale Payment for Ecosystem Services schemes.
 When designed in the 1990s to compete with depressed cattle markets, it worked: at $65/ha annually, it beat cattle ranching income ($42/ha) by 55%, making conservation economically rational.

 Conservation Easements: Elegant Law, Toothless Enforcement

-Costa Rica recognizes servidumbre ecológica (conservation easements)—voluntary restrictions landowners place on their property's use, recorded in the public registry.
-On paper, they're flexible, legally binding, and perpetual unless explicitly terminated.
+Costa Rica recognizes servidumbre ecológica (ecological easements): voluntary restrictions that landowners place on their property's use, registered in the Registro Nacional as real-property rights that bind subsequent owners.
+On paper, they are flexible, legally binding, and can be set to run for long terms or indefinitely.

 Both landowners voluntarily agree to the easement terms.
-The contract specifies how compliance will be monitored—periodic visits, aerial photography, etc.
+The contract specifies how compliance will be monitored, typically through periodic visits or aerial photography.

 The US Model: Why American Conservation Easements Work

-The United States protects over 61 million acres through perpetual conservation easements held by approximately 1,300 land conservation organizations—a scale Costa Rica doesn't approach.
-The difference isn't legal sophistication.
-It's institutional infrastructure.
+The United States protects over 61 million acres through perpetual conservation easements held by approximately 1,300 land conservation organizations, a scale Costa Rica does not approach.
+What separates the two systems is institutional infrastructure for monitoring and enforcement, more than any gap in legal sophistication.

 Natural Reserves